Shared Resources Guide

 Genomics and Molecular Biology (GMBSR)

-The Microarray and Next-Gen Sequencing Section provides technologies that enable profiling of gene expression, miRNA, CpG Island, and CGH on a whole-genome scale, and provides high-quality genomics and microarray data.
+The Genomics Section provides technologies that enable profiling of gene expression, miRNA, CpG Island, and CGH on a whole-genome scale, and provides high-quality genomics and microarray data.
+The Speed Congenics Service facilitates the development of congenic mice in support of pre-clinical projects.
+We provide expert advice on mouse speed congenic development, mouse genetic background analysis and mouse genetic mapping.
 The Molecular Biology Section provides DNA fragment analysis, qPCR, Sanger sequencing and NanoString Technology.

 Immune Monitoring and Flow Cytometry (DartLab)